exercism/v3/docs/maintainers/README.md

 ## Migrating your config.json files

-For v3, the existing `config.json` files will need to be updated using the following steps:
+For v3, the existing `config.json` files will need to be updated.
+You can use the [C# config.json](../../languages/csharp/config.json) for reference.

 1. Add a version property: